dubuisa/coding-challenge-data-api/README.md

 </p>

-FastAPI project that uses
- - async SQLAlchemy
- - SQLModel
- - Postgres
+This API exposes endpoint to:

- - Alembic
+- Send dialogs
+- Consent/Refuse to make the dialogs available
- - Docker
+- Retrieve consented dialogs

 ## How to run this API:
-To launch this project, you must have docker compose installed (see [link](https://docs.docker.com/compose/install/) for installation)
+This project requires Docker compose (see [link](https://docs.docker.com/compose/install/) for installation).

-Then you can run the following command to run the project
+To run the project execute the following command:
 ```sh
 $ docker compose up -d --build
 ```